kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 ```

 Ideally we would like to move the message to the `base` because it's not dependant
-to a specific model attribute but instead it's a custom, more general, restriction.
+on a specific model attribute but instead it's a custom, more general, restriction.
 We can do that by adding a custom DSL in the message:

 ```ruby